MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 The following reports are downloaded from the **Scans** tab from with Migration Manager.

-### ScanLog.csv
+### TransactionItem.csv

-The scanLog.csv report details the last scan for all items.
+The TransactionItem.csv report details the last scan for all items.
 Each row in the .csv file represents an item of the selected task.

 |Column|Description|
 |:-----|:-----|